 - Provide support and assistance to survivors seeking Redress under the National Redress Scheme

-- Along with a minim of 3 years experience in a similar role where you have supported and worked with male survivors of child sexual abuse, within a trauma informed framework practice
+- Along with a minimum of 5 years experience in a similar role where you have supported and worked with male survivors of child sexual abuse, within a trauma informed framework practice

 - Knowledge and understanding of the dynamics and impact of child sexual abuse across the lifespan of a person.